ktaranov/sqlserver-kit/Utilities/README.md

 Price: No

 ExpressProfiler (aka **SqlExpress Profiler**) is a simple and fast replacement for SQL Server Profiler with basic GUI and integration with Red Gate Ecosystem project.

+## Data Migration Assistant
+<a id="data-migration-assistant"></a>
+Download page: [Data Migration Assistant]<br/>
+Release date: 2017-01-25<br/>
+Support Version: 2005/2008/2008R2/2012/2014/2016<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+Data Migration Assistant (DMA) enables you to upgrade to a modern data platform by detecting compatibility issues that can impact database functionality on your new version of SQL Server.
+It recommends performance and reliability improvements for your target environment.
+It allows you to not only move your schema and data, but also uncontained objects from your source server to your target server.

+## SQL Server Migration Assistant for Sybase
+<a id="sybasetosql"></a>
+Download page: [Migration Assistant for Sybase]<br/>
+Release date: 2016-12-22<br/>
+Support Version: 2005/2008/2008R2/2012/2014/2016<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+Microsoft SQL Server Migration Assistant (SSMA) for Sybase is a tool to automate migration from MySQL database(s) to SQL Server and Azure SQL DB.

 ## dta Utility <a id="dta-utility"></a>